What Is Cashmere and What's So Special About It?

 It is a renewable and natural resource, providing feather-light warmth without bulk.

-It is usually a delight for you to wear against the skin as it tends not to have the “itchy” feel of wool and is snug, soft and wonderfully warm.
+It is a delight to wear against the skin as it tends not to have the “itchy” feel of wool.

 Where is cashmere found?